 - Great even as a remedy to motion sickness.

-Yes, we can get many commercial packets.
+Yes, we get many commercial packets.
+It is great occasionally.
 However, you cannot control the sugar in it.

 Plus there are no preservatives.
 Preservatives are for long commercial shelf life.
 When we make it at home, we can make in small batches.
 Even frozen amla packets can make a big batch.
 In cold countries you do not get this so easily raw.
 However, frozen ones work just fine.
 I make my batch with frozen ones every month and it tastes just great.